davidsword/delete-intermediate-images/readme.txt

 You must backup your files as this plugin DELETES files permanently, you can ignore and bypass, however you should always [backup your WordPress installation](https://codex.wordpress.org/WordPress_Backups#Backing_Up_Your_WordPress_Site).
 It's quick and easy and saves you a lot of headache down the road.

+= Why is there a disgrephancy between files found, originals, and intermediate? =

+You may see a notice like:

+> Browsing: /wp-content/uploads/ **231** files were found, **47** are original images. **170** images were detected as resized images and are listed below:

+You'll notice that `47+170` does not equal `231`.
+This is not an error, it is because some files that were found were not images, these were files like .PDFs, .txt, or even .php files.
+In future versions of this plugin this will be simplified, not including non-image files in the total count.

 == Screenshots ==

 1. List of all resized images in uploads directory with options to select and delete